Mrngilles/Mrngilles.github.io/_posts/2016-08-14-getting-started.md

 This is a way for you to follow my learnings.

-A way for you to learn along me.
+A way for you to learn beside me.

 I tried starting a blog before, a few times.
 And on each attempt, I never went further than a few posts, that no one ever read (except me).

 Of course I would give up after 3 posts!
 I started for selfish reasons, that even I did not fully understand.
-So I started searching around for ways to develop, ways to expand, ways to contribute, ways to help.
+So I started looking around for ways to develop, ways to expand, ways to contribute, ways to help.
 I started reading (and still do) everything I could get my hands on, started listening to podcast about successful people,